awilli1186/final_project/README.md

 #Voices of Nashville

 - Voices of Nashville is a public interactive web app that tells the history of Nashville through personal stories.
-Using mapbox maps users can pin a story to a location within davidson county.
-The story includes an image with a written description.
+Using Mapbox map API users can pin a story to a location within Davidson county.
+The story includes an image with a written description. the app also includes an admin dasboard for managing the content.

+- To build this application I used React.js, SASS, and Bourbon/Neat for the front end.
+For the backend I used Parse cloud database.

 Check it out here: http://awilli1186.github.io/voices_of_nashville/#/